peat/desdemona/README.md

 ## Notes on Strategies

 You can use the `desvs` ("desdemona verses") program to compare the strengths of different strategies.
-For example, the `Maximize` strategy will _always_ lose to the `Minimize` strategy.

 None of these strategies are particularly effective when playing against skilled humans; they have no concept of strategy involving corner values, static pieces, etc. If you'd like to contribute something more interesting, please do!